What is Strict-Transport-Security (HSTS)?

 3. Flask

-decorator to modify the response headers.
+To implement HSTS in Flask, you can use the @after_this_request decorator to modify the response headers.
 Add the following code to your Flask application:

 from flask import after_this_request, Response